btcu-official/btcu-turnkey-contracts/README.md

 The enrollment system requires users to be whitelisted before enrolling in courses.
 Whitelist access can be granted by the owner or self-enrolled with sufficient sBTC balance.

 Course fees accumulate in contract escrow and can be claimed by instructors.

-NFT certificates are minted upon course completion.
+### NFT Certificate System

+Instructors can grant NFT certificates to students for course completion.
+Each student can receive one NFT per contract, regardless of how many courses they complete.
+The NFT contract:

+- Allows instructors to mint certificates for any student
+- Enforces one NFT per student per contract
+- Tracks all minted NFTs with unique token IDs
+- Provides read-only functions to check NFT ownership and availability

 ## Resources